h2oai/datatable/docs/api/dt/sum.rst

     :cvar: doc_dt_sum
     :signature: sum(cols)

     Calculate the sum of values for each column from `cols`.
+The sum of the missing values is calculated as zero.

     Parameters